Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: Separate characterization of state preparation and readout errors

 \section{Separate characterization of state preparation and readout errors}

-A single-qubit readout can be characterized by a two-element POVM $\{M_0,M_1\}$, so that a one-qubit state $\rho$ will be measured to be `0' with probability ${\rm Tr}(\rho M_0)$ and `1' with probability ${\rm Tr}(\rho M_1)$; see, e.g., Ref.~\cite{chen2019detector}, which also demonstrated that on superconducting qubits of IBM's devices, the readout errors are dominantly classical flips, i.e., the POVM elements are well approximated by the following forms,
+A single-qubit readout can be characterized by a two-element POVM $\{M_0,M_1\}$, so that a one-qubit state $\rho$ will be measured to be `0' with probability ${\rm Tr}(\rho M_0)$ and `1' with probability ${\rm Tr}(\rho M_1)$.
+The readout errors in practice are dominantly classical flips, i.e., the POVM elements are well approximated by the following forms,

+where the parameter $\delta_M^0$ is the probability that the ideal `0' state will be read as `1', and $\delta_M^1$ is the probability that the ideal `1' will be read as `0'; see, e.g., Ref.~\cite{chen2019detector}, which also demonstrated this on superconducting qubits of IBM's devices.
 We note that the POVM for the general single-qubit readout can be more general than the above form, but it can be enforced to the above form by twirling with a random Pauli Z operator (with 50\% probability) before the measurement~\cite{chen2019detector,laflamme2022algorithmic}.